-- The Norman Neuerburg Award is presented to the author with the best book on California history that emphasizes the 19th century or earlier.
+- The Norman Neuerburg Award is presented to the author with the best book on California history that emphasizes the nineteenth century or earlier.

 - The Martin Ridge Award is presented to the author with the best book on California history that emphasizes the twentieth century onward.